by Dr. Birgit Wogatzky | Nov 8, 2025 | PMS en, Symptoms of nutrient deficiency

 While the pill offers a reliable contraceptive method, it can also disrupt your nutrient balance.
 By maintaining a conscious approach to your diet and, if needed, incorporating targeted supplements, you can help prevent deficiencies, reduce side effects, and improve your overall well-being.
 Listen to your body and support it with the nutrients it needs.

-by Dr. Birgit Wogatzky | Dec 3, 2024 | Symptoms of nutrient deficiency
+by Dr. Birgit Wogatzky | Dec 3, 2024 | Pill

 The Surprising Link Between Oral Contraceptives and Vitamin B6: What Every Young Woman Needs to Know